harmening/signature_extraction/README.md

 ### To Do
- * Find better solution for grouping lines of continuous signature lines.
+ * Find better solution for grouping lines of continuous signature.
 It is assumend that the longest repeating sequence of ones algorithm is going to fail for some edge cases.
  * Increase size of training data
  * Improve accuracy of classifier model
  * Experiment with Long short-term memory (LSTM) Recurrent Neural Networks (RNN).